hadesbox/copyS3part/README.md

 [luix@boxita]$
 ```

-if you want to tweak the chunk size, there is a varible on line 17 of the index.js file where you can change this.
+if you want to tweak the chunk size, there is a variable on line 17 of the index.js file where you can change this.

 ## Go Install

-If you want to tweak or compile the program, you willneed to install go sdk for AWS
+If you want to tweak or compile the program, you will need to install go sdk for AWS

 ```
 http://aws.amazon.com/sdk-for-go/